nearform/react-browser-hooks/docs/guide.md

 Note: npm package does not exist yet.

+Following is a list of the hooks supported in Nearform's React Browser Hooks library.

 ## useFullScreen Hook

 The useFullScreen hook allows a page or element to occupy the full screen.